What is a Death Doula

 As a death doula, I work with people who are dying and with those close to them.
 I offer presence, listening, and support through the emotional and practical parts of this time, things that often fall outside of medical care.

-My role isn’t to fix or hurry anything.
-It’s to be there, to help people understand what’s happening, and to support them in meeting death in a way that feels thoughtful, prepared, and true to who they are.
+My role isn't to fix or hurry anything.
+It's to be there, help people and understand what's happening, and support them in meeting death in a way that feels thoughtful, prepared, and true to who they are.

 What a Death Doula Does